-Our Compensation Committee is comprised of Pamela Brewster (Chair) and Matthew Nordby.
+Our Compensation Committee is currently comprised of Pamela Brewster (Chair) and Matthew Nordby.
+On March 17, 2023, our Board appointed Jennifer Carr-Smith as a director and member of the Compensation Committee effective May 15, 2023.
 The composition of the Compensation Committee meets the requirements for independence under SEC rules and NYSE listing standards.
 Each member of the Compensation Committee is a nonemployee director, as defined in Rule 16b-3 promulgated under the Exchange Act.
-Our Compensation Committee operates under a written charter, which satisfies NYSE listing standards and is available on the investors section of our website at localbounti.com.
+Our Compensation Committee held four meetings in 2022.

-The Compensation Committee is responsible for, among other things:
+The Compensation Committee is responsible for, among other things, the following: